spoulson/ytsync/README.md

 ```

 # Customize Video Transcoding
-youtube-dl uses ffmpeg to transcode and merge the audio/video streams.
-By
-default, ytsync will tell youtube-dl to download highest quality streams and
+By default, ytsync will tell youtube-dl to download highest quality streams and
 merge to an "mkv" format file.

 This behavior can be customized by passing option `--ytdl-args "..."`, such as: